 The Eleven Rack Control window is a special window in Pro Tools that lets you control Eleven Rack entirely from your computer.
-It can be accessed when using Eleven Rack as an interface with Pro Tools LE, as well as when connected to a Pro Tools HD system for control over USB.
+It can be accessed when using Eleven Rack as a Pro Tools LE interface, as well as when connected to a Pro Tools HD or M-Powered system for control using USB.